-This Project researches techniques and algorithms for the detection, recognition and analysis of low-level and high-level features from mobile mapping data along urban and rural transport corridors.
+This Project deals with techniques and algorithms for the detection, recognition and analysis of low-level and high-level features from mobile mapping data along urban and rural transport corridors.

 Mobile mapping systems use integrated vehicle-borne positioning, imaging and laser scanning sensors to record data that cannot be readily acquired from aerial and satellite platforms.
 Examples include vertical building facades and street furniture.
 Low-level features include edges, corners, planar surfaces, and high-level features include buildings, road signs and the attributes of other man-made and natural features within the transport corridors.